epichouse/snippets/Keyboard Shortcuts.md

 ## VS Code:
 Ctrl + K then W -- Close all tabs
+Ctrl + K then o -- Close all other tabs than current
 Ctrl + K then t -- Collapse folder in explorer
 Ctrl + Shift + E -- Explorer
 Ctrl + Shift + G -- Source Control